p2pca/p2pca/README.md

     # p2pca
+p2pca is

-p2pca is the p2p ideas optimization
+peer to peer p2p ideas optimization

-to have your majority and consensus p2p board of directors
+it is the missing thing for your activities to have your decentralised board of directors

-it is yours to
+it is yours
+mit licence
-you can  fork it and pull request
+you can fork it and do  pull request

-it useful for p2p innovation
+it is useful for p2p innovation

-it is commenting and supporting ideas to have a real vote
+it is used for commenting and supporting ideas to have a real vote or consensus

+you can use cytioscape
+arango

 to fork it
 you can think of disqus and google commenting

+ tag and ideas containers
+ and links
+as the links of blender menu

-and obvious ux
+  obvious ux

+the voters have key no direct id is used the keys can be odtain centralised and used for credentoials not to be used as id

-account keys are sent as credentials and the voters dont have all the uses
+account keys are sent as credentials

+ the voters dont have all the uses

+containrs conitains
+ideas
+links to tags
+link to ideas
+support container

+you can
+ideate support sort

+ideas
-commenting
+commenting ideas
  thumbs support
  comitee support
  crediting support

-voting
+voting is usualy not done there but you can use the thumbs ideate